LLCampos/biomedical_workshop_bod/talks/introduction_to_annotation_activity.md

 [[Start demo in Bioportal](http://bioportal.bioontology.org/annotator)]

-(annotate “I have a fracture in my leg bone.”)
+(annotate “I have a fracture in my leg bone.” with RadLex)

 So, in this sentence, we have mentions of three terms from Radlex.
 We can say we have just annotated this sentence.